nonsense/coreos-vagrant/redis/README.md

 Each redis instance is supported by three Fleet services, global to the set of hosts in the CoreOS cluster with the `hosts=redis-1` metadata.

-`redis-1-node-config.service` and `redis-1-node-data.service` create persistent data volume containers (DVCs) for redis config and data respectively, if these do not already exist on the host.
-They are `oneshot` services.

-`redis-1-node.service` starts a redis instance that mounts `/etc/redis` and `/data` from the DVCs.
+`redis-1-node.service` starts a redis instance, with data volumes containers (DVCs) for its `etc/redis` and `/data`.
 Redis instances that have not had the master/slave topology applied to them come up unconfigured, as `SLAVEOF NO ONE`, but this poses no risk of accumulating unwanted writes because they have not yet been published into DNS.
 The service has an `ExecStartPost` that writes to a trigger in etcd indicate that the master/slave topology should be (re-)applied.
 The instances expose environment variables that cause them to be registered into the CoreOS cluster's SkyDNS, using the CoreOS host's name in the `redis-1.docker` domain.
 Use of the CoreOS host name would not be wise in production, but it makes demonstrations more visually appealing.

 ## Master/slave topology application